Loyola Law School: Classes prior to 2016

 According to Loyola's official ABA-required disclosures for the class of 2015, 87.7% of graduates were employed within 10 months of graduation.
 About 79.5% were employed in full-time, long-term, bar-admission-required or JD-advantage jobs.

 According to Loyola's official ABA-required disclosures for the class of 2014, 81.06% of graduates were employed within 10 months of graduation.
 About 71% were employed in full-time, long-term, bar-admission-required or JD-advantage jobs.

 According to Loyola's official 2013 ABA-required disclosures, 50.1% of the class of 2013 obtained full-time, long-term, JD-required employment nine months after graduation (excluding solo practitioners).

 Costs

 The total cost of attendance (indicating the cost of tuition, fees, and living expenses) at Loyola Law School for the 2018–19 academic year is $89,326.
 The Law School Transparency estimated debt-financed cost of attendance for three years is $340,071.

+Controversies

+In April 2024, Loyola Law School was the subject of controversy when a meeting of the Jewish Law Students Association was disrupted by antisemitic and racialized slurs.
+A professor was reportedly called a "Nazi," and attendees stated they heard other antisemitic and racialized epithets.
+The Daily Journal reports: "The school's response to the protest and its aftermath has been muted and disappointing, according to some people at the school and prominent alumni."

+The U.S. Department of Education has opened a federal investigation into allegations of race- and religion-based harassment on campus.